mpeterv/sha1/README.md

 ## Testing

-To run the test suite ensure that [busted](http://olivinelabs.com/busted/) testing framework is install and run `busted`.
+To run the test suite ensure that [busted](http://olivinelabs.com/busted/) testing framework is installed and run `busted`.

 ## Credits